MAVERICK Mondays: Number 22

 Normally Bret would figure out a less physically taxing way to get Buckley out, but the best he can do here is taking a shovel, lantern and axe into the basement of an adjacent dress shop to dig Buckley's way to freedom.

 Perhaps fatigue was a factor in Maverick's dearth of better ideas, since he'd had several sleepless nights restlessly wondering what Dandy was up to.
-He could chalk up one more, since the necessary underground tunnel was an all night undertaking.
+He could chalk up one more--the necessary tunnel proved to be an all night task.

 Contrast this with Buckley's response to the same dilemma later.
 Dandy arrives after dark, with the none too bright Deputy George on duty.
 The assistant was easily distracted for Jim's escape earlier, even singing along with Jim's spirited rendition of All Quiet Along the Potomac Tonight.
 Bret ended up incarcerated for abetting Buckley's escape, given away by the dirt under his fingernails; Dandy arrives wearing his trademark white gloves.